 - Chopping Board

 Now that you are ready, please remove your soap base from its packaging by pressing down the base with your thumbs and place it onto your chopping board.
-It’s better to cut the base into smaller pieces, this way you’ll make it easier to handle and facilitate the melting process.
+It’s better to break the cut down the base into smaller pieces, this way you’ll make it easier to handle and facilitate the melting process.

 Our chosen mould has six cavities with a 100 grams capacity each, therefore, onto your weighing scale, measure up 600 grams of soap base.